Pylons/pyramid/docs/authorintro.rst

 concepts like "URL" or "query string."
 Likewise, the book describes various interactions in terms of the HTTP protocol, but it does not describe how the HTTP protocol works in detail.
-Like any good web framework, though, :mod:`pyramid` shields you from needing to know most of the gory details of web protocols and low-level data structures.
+Like any good web framework, though, :app:`Pyramid` shields you from needing to know most of the gory details of web protocols and low-level data structures.
 As a result, you can usually avoid becoming "blocked" while you read this book even if you don't yet deeply understand web